-How Can You Use Liquid Aminos (and Coconut Aminos)?
+How Do You Use Liquid Aminos (and Coconut Aminos)?

 While liquid aminos, coconut aminos, soy sauce, and tamari all taste noticeably different, they’re close enough that you can generally substitute any one for another in a given recipe, to taste.
 But you’re definitely not limited to stir fries and Asian food when using liquid aminos or coconut aminos.
 You can use them in place of Worcestershire sauce (like in a vegan Bloody Mary), or add a dash or two to increase the umami savor of hummus, soups, sauces, salad dressing, marinades for meat or tofu, and all kinds of other dishes.
 Check out some specific ideas below.

 Cauliflower rice is pretty well-known by now, but it doesn’t have to be plain Jane.
 Try it in fried rice form, either by itself for a lighter meal, or as a base for grilled meat or other protein, especially if it’s been brushed with paleo teriyaki sauce (which, like the rice, also uses coconut aminos)!
-Get the recipe.
+Get the Paleo Cauliflower Fried Rice recipe.

 While liquid aminos and coconut aminos are great vegan ingredients, they’re useful for omnivores as well.
 Here, they intensify the savory flavors of slow cooker pulled pork, with onions, apple cider vinegar, mustard, paprika, and cloves, plus maple syrup and sliced apples for a little sweetness.
-Get the recipe.
+Get the Maple and Apple Slow Cooker Pulled Pork recipe.

 Try liquid aminos or coconut aminos as a salty, savory element in marinades for all kinds of meat, fish, vegetables, and plant-based proteins.
 Here, salmon is marinated in coconut aminos, ginger, lemon juice, and fresh thyme.
 Feel free to skip the additional salt.
 Then broil, bake, or grill along with asparagus or other vegetables for an easy dinner.
-Get the recipe.
+Get the Coconut Amino Marinated Salmon recipe.

 Header image courtesy of Moving Moment/Shutterstock.